Sandy Weinberg, RN BSN MA, FATHNA

 Home: Briarcliff Manor, NY

-Employment: President, Travel Well of Westchester and Director, The Westchester Courses in Travel Health Fundamentals
+Employment: Private clinical and consulting practice, Travel Well of Westchester, and Executive Director, The Westchester Courses in Travel Health Fundamentals and Updates

 Favorite Destination(s): Paris, the Scottish Isles, Botswana Okavango Delta

-Why are you an ATHNA member: : I have found it rewarding, supportive, and empowering to participate in the one travel health organization only for nurses.
-ATHNA brings together amazing professionals who strive everyday to provide quality care to travelers and make a difference in global health.
+Why are you an ATHNA member: : I have found this organization to be professionally and personally rewarding and supportive.
+It has been empowering to participate in the only US travel health nursing organization.
+ATHNA brings together amazing professionals who strive every day to provide quality care to travelers, support their colleagues to do the same, and to make a real difference in global health.

 Mette Riis, BSN, MSW, FATHNA